doriangrayjustforaday/courseproject3/README.md

 I created a script called run_analysis.R which will merge the test and training sets together.
 Prerequisites for this script:

-1. the UCI HAR Dataset must be extracted and..
+1. the UCI HAR Dataset must be extracted
 2. the UCI HAR Dataset must be available in a directory called "UCI HAR Dataset"

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.